 A number of laws strengthening women’s rights and political participation have been passed since the Genocide.
 One example is the inheritance law that has been amended to ensure equal rights to inheritance for both women and men.
 However, outdated traditions, norms and values still act to prevent women from enjoying their rights in practice.

 Violence against women is another area that Kvinna till Kvinna will address in Rwanda.
 According to the National institute of Statistics, 41% of women above the age of 15 have experienced physical violence and one in five have been sexually abused, often at the hands of a family member.
-Furthermore, many women believe that spousal violence is justified if they, for example, burn the food.
 With your support we can work towards stopping violence against women in all its forms.

 Together we can do this by strengthening the women’s movement and those organisations that are working for women’s rights.
 Women must be present where decisions are made, and their opinions need to be listed to.
 Women’s rights should be respected, and women given space to advocate for their rights without fear of repercussions.